-Standard: Chapter 7 Policy 03 Revised: 06/22/2022 Conflict of Interest Authorizing Source: RCW 34.05 Applies to: All Staff
+Chapter 7 Policy 03 Conflict of Interest Revised: 06/22/2022, 03/12/2025

+Authorizing Source: RCW 34.05

-The objectivity and credibility of decisions of the Commission depend on having strong systems in place to avoid conflicts of interest whether actual, potential, or perceived.
+The objectivity and credibility of decisions of the Washington State Criminal Justice Training Commission (WSCJTC) depend on having strong systems in place to avoid conflicts of interest whether actual, potential, or perceived.
 Possible conflicts may arise where staff, Commissioners, attorneys, or hearings panel members may be involved in the processing, investigations, review, or consideration of a certification proceeding or be tasked with taking other action in a manner that involves individuals whom they may personally know or with whom they may have previously worked.
 Similarly, an individual's relationship to an employing agency may pose conflicts.
 The purpose of this policy is to ensure that any potential conflict is properly identified, disclosed, and addressed.

-Conflict of interest - A circumstance when an individual's personal interests could compromise their judgment, decisions, or actions or create bias or prejudice, in official or professional settings.
-A conflict of interest may be based upon family, friendship, financial, social, employment, or other interests).
+Conflict of Interest - A circumstance when an individual's personal interests could compromise their judgment, decisions, or actions or create bias or prejudice, in official or professional settings.
+A Conflict of Interest may be based upon family, friendship, financial, social, employment, or other interests.

-Hearings coordinator - The Commission staff member who serves as liaison between the Office of the Administrative Hearings (OAH), the Respondent, the Petitioner, and the hearings panel members.
+Hearings Coordinator - The WSCJTC staff member who serves as liaison between the Office of the Administrative Hearings (OAH), the Respondent, the Petitioner, and the hearings panel members.

-- A. Assessing and Addressing Conflicts of Interest - 1.
-Potential conflicts of interest should be identified as early as possible. - 2.
+- A. Accessing and Addressing Conflicts of Interest - 1.
+Potential Conflicts of Interest should be identified as early as possible. - 2.
 In weighing the potential for conflicts and the appearance of a lack of impartiality, individuals should take into account the level of discretion they exercise. - 3.
 With regard to individual certification matters, employees with decision-making authority impacting the outcome of cases, and hearings panelists, must utilize the individual case Conflicts Assessment Form to identify potential conflicts. - 4.
-For certification matters, the supervisor will: - a.
-Assess whether there is a conflict of interest that prevents an employee from involvement with a certification review; - b.
-Recuse any employee who has a conflict of interest in the case or complaint; - c.
-Screen the conflicted employee from all matters related to the case; and - d.
-Assess whether the complaint should be referred for outside review.
+For certification matters, the supervisor will: